Mohs Surgery Repair

 Mohs Surgery Coverage

 Because Mohs surgery is considered to be a medically necessary procedure for anyone with a skin cancer diagnosis who is a good candidate, most health insurance providers will cover most or all of the costs wound closure.
 Your surgeon and her staff can work with you to determine whether your case meets the criteria set out by your insurance plan.

 Your Skin Cancer Treatment

-Depending on your aesthetic concerns, your surgeon may recommend treatments to minimize the appearance of scarring.
-After your scar from Mohs surgery heals, you may wish to use injectable fillers to fill in the depressed area or SkinPen® treatments to encourage the regeneration of healthy skin cells.
+Depending on your aesthetic concerns, your surgeon may recommend treatments to minimize the appearance of scarring.* After your scar from Mohs surgery heals, you may wish to use injectable fillers to fill in the depressed area or SkinPen® treatments for scar treatment.*

 Mohs Surgery Recovery

 The length of recovery from skin cancer treatment depends on the extent of your surgery and how your body responds to the procedure.* Many people only take a few days away from work, while those whose cancer was in a particularly conspicuous location may wish to take more time away so their incision can heal.* Some bruising and soreness is to be expected and should subside over the coming weeks.* Your surgeon may ask you to wear a bandage over the wound for 1 to 2 weeks after your Mohs surgery.
 She also might recommend a topical treatment to use for the first weeks or months of your healing process.

 Some people experience some lumpiness or bumps in the surgical site for 3 to 5 weeks after getting Mohs surgery due to sutures or tissue redundancy.* However, this should smooth out on its own as your body heals.* Scars typically take 6 to 12 months to mature, and some people report that their scars continue to diminish over the next couple of years.* Your surgeon and her staff can advise you on your scar care options.*